VidyasagarMSC/knative-deploy/README.md

 Step-by-step instructions to install Knative with Istio 1.0.2 on IBM Cloud Kubernetes Service(IKS), build and push your image to IBM Cloud Container Registry and deploy the app.

+> For up-to-date instructions, refer to this [article on Medium](https://medium.com/vmacwrites/install-knative-with-istio-on-iks-cluster-and-deploy-an-app-on-ibm-cloud-7b7d368b9833)

 ### Prerequisites

 - [Node and npm](https://www.npmjs.com/get-npm)